Jerry Lewis often looked as if he were losing control.

 That philanthropic profile did not resolve the contradictions around him.
 Lewis could be beloved, abrasive, sentimental, controlling, inventive, and exhausting, sometimes in the same decade.
 But the contradictions are part of the story.
 He was not a tidy cultural figure.
 He was a show-business maximalist.

 That maximalism partly explains why his reputation has always split audiences.
 Some people see vulgarity where others see precision.
 Some see sentimentality where others see scale.
 Some see a clown, others a filmmaker.
-All of those responses are real, and the disagreement itself is one reason Lewis remains historically interesting.
+All of those responses have evidence behind them, and the disagreement itself is one reason Lewis remains historically interesting.
 He was never a narrow specialist.
 He wanted mastery across the whole apparatus.

 Why Lewis still matters